newjersey/navigator.business.nj.gov/content/src/fundings/dep-drinking-water.md

   - construction
   - utilities
 publishStageArchive: ""
-descriptionMd: This program provides low-interest loans to finance the costs of infrastructure needed to achieve or maintain compliance with Safe Drinking Water Act (SDWA) requirements and to protect public health.
+sidebarCardBodyText: This program provides low-interest loans to finance the costs of infrastructure needed to achieve or maintain compliance with Safe Drinking Water Act (SDWA) requirements and to protect public health.
 ---